Novartis to probe Indian drug approval allegations

 "We will investigate the allegations presented in the government's report," Novartis said in a statement.

-The parliamentary committee reviewed 39 randomly selected drugs approved by the Central Drugs Standard Control Organization (CDSCO).
+The parliamentary committee reviewed 39 randomly selected drugs approved by the Central Drugs Standard Control Organisation (CDSCO).

 In the case of 11, including Novartis' everolimus and aliskiren, it found that "mandatory" Phase III trials - the final stage of testing before a drug is approved - had not been conducted as required.